sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 ctrl + j acts like enter
-ctrl + w acts like ctrl + backspace in normal text editors alt + leftarrow or alt + rightarrow act like ctrl + arrows in other text editors echo $? to see the error code of previous program
+ctrl + w acts like ctrl + backspace in normal text editors alt + leftarrow or alt + rightarrow act like ctrl + arrows in other text editors !! retypes the previous command (very useful for `sudo !!`
+$# holds the number of command line args echo $? to see the error code of previous program echo $_ to see the most recently used command line argument echo $@ to see all the args

 # job control
 you already know about ctrl-c to stop a running program.